 A salesperson acts differently with different people.
 He is needed to display distinct personalities while interacting with different customers.

-In the present times, the concept of salesmanship has even become broad as more and more transactions are taking place on the internet.
+In the present times, the concept of salesmenship has even become broad as more and more transactions are taking place on the internet.
 The sellers are not required to interact with their customers face to face.
 But that does not mean that you don’t need selling skills while selling your goods through online platforms.
 You are still required to have excellent persuasive skills to sell your products.

 Most of sales meetings are taking place online via webinars and video chat.
 Convincing your customers to buy your product through these media also requires selling skills.
-The approach of salesmanship is the same, but the platforms have changed.
+The approach of salesmenship is the same, but the platforms have changed.

 Definition of salesmanship

-Salesmanship can be defined as the ability of a person to sell a product or service to a customer by removing their ignorance and doubtfulness about the product in such a way that both the buyer as well as the seller gets to benefit from the deal.
+Salesmenship can be defined as the ability of a person to sell a product or service to a customer by removing their ignorance and doubtfulness about the product in such a way that both the buyer as well as the seller gets to benefit from the deal.
 It also includes the ability to generate a need for the product and to make customers want the product.

 The modern concept of salesmanship

 That means, at that time, the power was in the hands of customers.
-But the modern concept of salesmanship has changed.
+But the modern concept of salesmenship has changed.
 Now, salespersons meet the prospective customers and create the need for the product.
 They make their potential customers believe that how much that product is crucial for them, and by selling the product to them, they satisfy the needs of their customers.

-Importance of salesmanship
+Objectives & Importance of salesmanship qualities

-In the present competitive times, the role of salesmanship has become even more crucial as a salesperson is not required to promote the products of a producer but also to make people choose their products over the products of their competitors.
+In the present competitive times, the role of salesmenship has become even more crucial as a salesperson is not required to promote the products of a producer but also to make people choose their products over the products of their competitors.

 However, salesmanship is essential not only for the producers but also for the buyer, as a buyer also needs a salesperson with practical salesmanship skills to make the right buying decision.